Health & Wellbeing

 PHSE includes Sex and Relationships Education (SRE).
 Data shows that children who receive good quality SRE have better outcomes.
 The curriculum begins in year 1 with ideas around privacy, different families and sustaining positive relationships with peers.
 Parents have the right to withdraw their child from SRE lessons and if wishing to do so should make an appointment to see Mrs Hammond, the subject leader or Ms Stewart, the headteacher.
 By discussing concerns and the curriculum children receive parents and carers can make an informed decision.

 Sex and Relationships Education - Teaching children about being a good friend, bullying, peer pressure and abusive relationships, help children to stay safe in modern Britain.
 From the Early Years this includes notions of respect for others and yourself, privacy and good toilet hygiene.
 Respect for your own body and those of other people are included.
 Children learn about families similar and different to their own (heterosexual and same sex, single parent, adoptive and foster families are included) and how to get along with relatives and people in school.
-As children get older they are taught about loving and respectful relationships and some of the more scientific aspects of growing and changing such as puberty and reproduction.
+As children get older they are taught about loving and respectful relationships and some of the more biological aspects of growing and changing such as puberty and reproduction.

 Substance Use and Abuse - Teaching children how medication can be helpful in keeping us healthy and the harmful effects of cigarettes, drugs and alcohol help them make informed choices when they are older.